TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 ```

 This definitely seems like a fair thing to ask, as we already have a definition for equality of mathematical functions, but we run into 2 issues:
 - Is it really fair to say that?
-In computer science, the way things are computed matter, that is where the subject gets its name from.
+In computer science, we care about the way things are computed, that is where the subject gets its name from.
 A lot of times, one will be able to distinguish distinguish between functions, by simply looking at which one works faster or slower on big inputs, and that might be something people might want to factor into what they mean by "sameness".
-So maybe the assumption that 2 functions being equal pointwise imply the functions are equal may not be wise.
+So maybe the assumption that 2 functions being equal pointwise imply the functions are equal is not wise.
 - The second is that in general it is not possible, in this case we have a mathematical identity that lets us prove so, but given any 2 function, it might be that the only way to prove that they are equal would be to actually check on every single value, and since domains of functions can be infinite, this would simply not be possible to compute.

 So we can't have the type of *`(==)`* to be `a -> a -> Bool`.
 In fact, if I try to write it, the haskell compiler will complain to me by saying

 ```
 funext.hs:8:7: error: [GHC-39999]
-    • No instance for ‘Eq (Int -> Int)’ arising from a use of ‘==’ ... more error
+    • No instance for ‘Eq (Integer -> Integer)’ arising from a use of ‘==’ ... more error
   |
 8 | h = f == g
   |
 ```

-To tackle this, we define the following:
+To tackle the problem of giving a type for `(==)`, we define the following:

 // define the notion of methods
 // the methods of a type T are functions which has some of its inputs :: T